Asheville Architecture Firm

 A strong sense of stewardship for the environment, our community, and our clients’ dreams continue to inspire our work

 Samsel Architects was founded by Jim Samsel, AIA in 1985.
-Our staff of fourteen includes four registered architects, including LEED Accredited Professionals with LEED certification experience.
+Our staff includes four registered architects, including LEED Accredited Professionals with LEED certification experience.

 We are committed to incorporating environmentally sensitive and sustainable design principles throughout our work and believe in creating buildings that are timeless in design and durable in construction.